 The annual leadership series has hosted several renowned personalities and speakers over the past four years including Professor Mahmood Mamdhani, Dr. Ron Jenson, Baroness Linda Chalker, Mr. Wilfred Kiboro, CEO of the Nation Media Group, and more recently, Rob Parsons, world renown inspirational speaker who spoke on the work life balance.

-This year, 2008, the money collected will go to the Uganda Child Rights NGO Network that runs two Child Helplines also set up by Uganda telecom that help abused children report incidents or get counseling from qualified child counselors.
+This year, 2008, the money collected will go to the Uganda Child Rights NGO Network that runs two Child Helplines also set up by UTCL that help abused children report incidents or get counseling from qualified child counselors.

-As a responsible corporate citizen supporting community outreach programs as well as charities, uganda telecom is proud of this partnership with the ugandan corporate society and pledge continued commitment to supporting such initiatives.
+As a responsible corporate citizen supporting community outreach programs as well as charities, UTCL is proud of this partnership with the ugandan corporate society and pledge continued commitment to supporting such initiatives.

 And as a leading communications company, will continue to hold these annual leadership lecture series and work to promote and preserve Uganda’s literary, scientific and cultural heritage in all it’s diversity.